miahj1/spotify-scraper/README.md

 - Removal of `by` from the titles of the books e.g. the title would look like this for certain books `Book Title by Book Author`.
 - Removal of date of birth and date of death including semicolons and commas.

+The process would have to be done every month using an ETL pipeline as client requested monthly data to be compared and retrieved.

 ## Data Preview